Updated: Nov 10, 2021

 Grade 2: You have torn a significant number of fibres, but not all of them.
 There is usually a lot of swelling.
 It is painful to stretch the ligament and the joint is moving slightly further than what it should.

 Grade 3: You have fully torn the ligament.
 There is usually significant swelling in the area.
-It may not be painful to stretch the ligament (since there is nothing left to stretch) and the joint moves a lot further than what it should.
+It may not be painful to stretch the ligament (since there is nothing left to stretch) and the joint moves a lot further than what it should when you compare it to the uninjured side.

 Grade 3 tears will require an extended period of protection (in a brace or boot) and may even require surgery, while you can usually walk with a pretty normal gait after sustaining a Grade 1 ankle ligament tear.